phucnguyen-ht/vllm_plugin/README.md

 ## Appendix:
 ### vLLM on modification:
-All the patched diff listed in `assets/vllm_patch.diff`:
+All applied patches are listed in `assets/vllm_patch.diff`:
-- attention backend: gpt-oss uses attention sink for its attention layer, so I `tham khảo` from latest vLLM to add sink in triton attention backend interface and triton kernels:
+- attention backend: GPT-OSS uses attention sink in its attention layer.
+Therefore, I referenced the latest vLLM implementation and added sink support to the Triton attention backend interface and Triton kernels.
     - backend interface:
         - `v1/attention/backends/triton_attn.py`
     - triton kernels:
         - `attention/ops/chunked_prefill_paged_decode.py`
         - `attention/ops/prefix_prefill.py`
-- rmsnorm: using hygon-rmsnorm return wrong result compared to MI250-rmsnorm, so I use native torch call in `model_executor/layers/layernorm.py`
+- rmsnorm: The Hygon RMSNorm implementation produces incorrect results compared to MI250 RMSNorm.
+As a result, I replaced it with a native PyTorch implementation in `model_executor/layers/layernorm.py`
-- `vllm/v1/worker/gpu_model_runner.py:get_kv_cache_spec`: There is a change in this method which using in Attention module.
-The reason for this modification is that I use custom `MorehFusedMoE` class, this one must inherit from `FusedMoe` class.
-And this `FusedMoE` needs to be patched very much between version `0.8.2` and `0.10.1` (placed in `vllm_patch`).
-And because `vllm_patch/FusedMoE` is outside of vLLM project, so if I keep the original code, the error occurs here because `FusedMoE` in this `get_kv_cache_spec` refering to original `FusedMoE` in `v0.8.2`, not patched one.
+- `vllm/v1/worker/gpu_model_runner.py:get_kv_cache_spec`: There is a required change in `vllm/v1/worker/gpu_model_runner.py:get_kv_cache_spec`, which is used by the Attention module.The reason for this modification is that I use a custom `MorehFusedMoE` class.
+This class must inherit from `FusedMoE`, and `FusedMoE` itself is heavily patched between vLLM versions `0.8.2` and `0.10.1` (the patched version is located in `vllm_patch`).
+Because `vllm_patch/FusedMoE` exists outside of the `vLLM` project, keeping the original code would cause an error: `get_kv_cache_spec` would still reference the original `FusedMoE` class from vLLM 0.8.2, rather than the patched one.
     ```
         if isinstance(attn_module, FusedMoE):
             continue